Iwao Takamoto: Hanna-Barbera

 Takamoto left Disney in 1961 and joined Hanna-Barbera Productions.
 He worked in several positions there, but is arguably best known as a character designer.
 He was responsible for the original character design of such characters as Scooby-Doo, The Jetsons' dog Astro, and Penelope Pitstop.
 He worked as a producer at Hanna-Barbera, supervising shows such as The Addams Family, Hong Kong Phooey, and Jabberjaw.
-He directed several feature length animated films, including Charlotte's Web (1973) and Jetsons: The Movie (1990).
+He directed his first and only feature-length animated films with Charlotte's Web (1973).
+He also was involved in production of Hanna-Barbera's Jetsons: The Movie (1990) as supervising director.
 The inspiration for Scooby-Doo's creation as a Great Dane came from an employee of the Hanna-Barbera company, who bred this dog.

 Takamoto was Vice-President of Creative Design at Hanna-Barbera and was responsible for overseeing Hanna-Barbera's many merchandising lines as well as design work for their Animation Art Dept. In 1996, he received the Winsor McCay Award for lifetime achievement and contributions in the animation field.
-In 2005 he received the Golden Award from the Animation Guild, to honor his more than 50 years of service in the animation field.
+In 2005, he received the Golden Award from the Animation Guild, to honor his more than 50 years of service in the animation field.

-After Time-Warner merged with (then owner of Hanna-Barbera Studios) Turner Broadcasting in 1996, Takamoto became Vice President of Special Projects for Warner Brothers Animation.
+After Time Warner merged with (then owner of Hanna-Barbera Cartoons) Turner Broadcasting System in 1996, Takamoto became Vice President of Special Projects for Warner Bros.
+Animation.

 Personal life

-Iwao Takamoto married Jane M. (née Shattuck) Baer in 1957.
+Takamoto married Jane M. (née Shattuck) Baer in 1957.
 They met at Disney while working on the animated feature Sleeping Beauty (1959).
 They had one son together, Michael.
 In 1963, he met Barbara Farber, who was the assistant to the public relations director at Hanna-Barbera, Arnie Carr.
 Part of her job was studio tours, which was how she and Takamoto met.
 Takamoto married Barbara in 1964 and remained married to her for 44 years, until his death in 2007.
 Barbara had a daughter from a former marriage, Leslie.

 Death

 Takamoto died on January 8, 2007, at Cedars-Sinai Medical Center in Los Angeles from a heart attack at the age of 81.
-Throughout the week following his death, Adult Swim put up a bumper reading "Iwao Takamoto [1925-2007]".
+Throughout the week following his death, Adult Swim put up a bumper reading "Iwao Takamoto [1925–2007]".
 He is buried at Mount Sinai Memorial Park Cemetery in Los Angeles in Gardens of Blessing, Section 3, Lot 1390, Space 3.
-There was a memorial added to the end of the Scooby-Doo film Chill Out, Scooby-Doo!.
+There was a memorial added to the end of the Scooby-Doo direct-to-video film Chill Out, Scooby-Doo!
+(2007).